XNightBugX/GamUS-Four/README.md

 # GamUS-Four
-The repo for the GamUS Four project, made for AISS.\n API documentation avaiable at http://gamus-four.appspot.com/docs/
+The repo for the GamUS Four project, made for AISS.

+API documentation avaiable at http://gamus-four.appspot.com/docs/